MagnetonBora/scala-for-the-impatient/chapter01/README.md

 ```

-2. In the Scala REPL, compute the square root of 3, and then square that value.
+2.In the Scala REPL, compute the square root of 3, and then square that value.
 By how much does the result differ from 3?
 (Hint: The res variables are your friend.)
 ``` scala
 scala> math.sqrt(3)
 res2: Double = 1.7320508075688772